Thanks for visiting the page, I have started a new site that will replace this blog page, please check it out!

 Making space and taking space

-Abdomen and 1st quadrant being the primary targets
+Abdomen and 1st quadrant being the primary

 Lin Sil Da and pain compliance